anazarkin1/pubcal/deliverables/product.md

     It is hard for Cristina to talk to each one of them since she has daytime job and she has to take care of two babies.
   * Goals: She wants to let people immediately news that are not covered in the TV.

+### User 4: Alex
+  * Age: 26
+  * Occupation: Office job
+  * Bio: Alex works in an office which he requires to attend meetings very often.
+It is hard for him to keep track with the meeting times.
+Even though he can add the meeting times one by one into his agenda, sometimes he is too busy with other things that he forget to add them.
+Leading to absense to meetings.
+  * Goals: He wants his agenda to show all of the meetings that he needs to attend.
+  * Solution: His coworker, or boss can create a calendar of meeting times on PubCal so that other coworkers can add it into their own calendar.

 ## Why users should choose our product